“I will work hard to represent you and I ask for your vote.”

 Her wealth of experience covering all levels of government as a journalist, her drive to bring gender parity to elected positions throughout the state, which led her to start Colorado 50-50, her willingness to really listen and work for her constituents, and her experience running a family-owned small business make Erin a strong candidate.

-Join Team Hottenstein and help bring Erin’s leadership to Fort Collins City Council.
+Join Team Hottenstein and help bring Erin’s leadership to the Health District Board of Directors.